-That said, this blog will go over a few of the main points to keep in mind about child injuries and liability.
+That said, this blog will go over a few of the main potentially liable parties when dealing with accidents involving children.

 The Parents of the Child Who Caused the Injury